 - Year 2: $3,770/year | $10.25/daily average

 In our first year of travel, we circled the globe heading west.
 Our longest stay in one place was 32 days, but on average we only spent 8.5 days in each city.
-We used Airbnb as our go-to source for accommodations, which is less expensive than hotels, but overall, lodging still ranked as our biggest expense in our first year of travel.
+We used Airbnb as our go-to source for accommodations, which is less expensive than hotels.
+Even so, overall, lodging still ranked as our biggest expense in our first year of travel.

 In our second year of travel, we became a bit savvier.
 We slowed our travel immensely.
-More importantly, we were introduced to housesitting through Trusted Housesitters.
+More importantly, we were introduced to international pet and housesitting through Trusted Housesitters.
 In exchange for looking after homes and pets, we got a free place to stay.
-In the past year, we’ve spent 32 weeks housesitting – that’s 225 days of free accommodations (and some pretty awesome pups to look after!).
+In a single year, we’ve spent 32 weeks housesitting – that’s 225 days of free accommodations and some pretty awesome pups to look after!

 In addition, during our whirlwind tour of seven states in the U.S., we were hosted by family and friends (and occasionally slept in airports), which accounted for another 52 days of cost-free lodging.
 In between our housesits, we still use Airbnb, which is much more cost effective than staying in hotels.